 If WordPress is altering the embed code, you could use a third-party plugin such as Insert HTML Snippet or Shortcoder to add the button CTA to the page/post in the form of a shortcode, which will preserve the script tags.

-A HubSpot CTA tracks clicks by directing visitors to an initial URL which associates the click to the CTA, before redirecting them to the final page.
+CTA clicks are tracked by directing visitors to an initial URL, which associates the click with the CTA, before redirecting them to the final page.
 This initial URL is the click tracking URL.

 Please note: when using an anchor ID in the URL of a CTA, the page will reload before scrolling to the anchor.
 This is because CTA click tracking requires the page to load and redirect.
 If you would rather the page not reload, use an anchor link instead.

-This is not the new permanent landing page URL, but it is necessary to append these parameters in order to register views, submissions, and clicks for the CTA.
-The _hssc, _hstc, and _hsfp parameters are used for cookie tracking.The hsCtaTracking parameter is specific to CTA tracking.
-Learn more about these tracking parameters.
+The __hssc, __hstc, and __hsfp parameters are used for cookie tracking while the hsCtaTracking parameter is specific to CTA tracking.
+Learn more about how each of these tracking parameters work.

-While you can create CTA buttons outside of HubSpot's CTA tool, it is not recommended.
-The advantages of using HubSpot's CTA tool include access to analytics data, click data, form submissions data, A/B testing (Marketing Hub Professional and Enterprise only), and an embed code that keeps your existing CTAs up to date.
+While you can create buttons outside of HubSpot's CTA (legacy) tool, it is not recommended.
+The advantages of using HubSpot's CTA (legacy) tool include access to analytics data, click data, form submissions data, A/B testing (Marketing Hub Professional and Enterprise only), and an embed code that keeps your existing CTAs up to date.

-Yes, there is no limit to the number of CTAs that can be used on a page.
+Yes, there is no limit to the number of CTAs (legacy) that can be used on a page.